Peter Debbins

 Peter Rafael Dzibinski Debbins is an American convicted spy for Russia and a former military officer in the U.S. Army's Special Forces.
 In August 2020, he was arrested and charged with conspiracy to provide classified defense information to Russian intelligence services.
 Debbins pleaded guilty in federal court to one count of conspiracy to commit espionage on November 18, 2020.

 Early life

-Debbins' mother was Russian and was born in the Soviet Union.
-Reportedly, she was a survivor of the Holodomor.
+Debbins' mother was a Russian-speaking Polish-Ukrainian and was born in Zaporozhye, Ukraine.
+Reportedly, her parents survived the Holodomor.
 Debbins met and married his wife in Russia in 1997.

 Education

 In 1997, Debbins graduated from the University of Minnesota, where he was a member of the Reserve Officers' Training Corps.

 In 2015, he graduated with a master's degree in Strategic and International Studies from The Institute of World Politics.

 Military service

 In July 1998, Debbins began his active service duty in the Army.
 From 1998 to 2005, he was deployed overseas in Korea, Germany, and Azerbaijan.
 During this time, Debbins joined the Special Forces at the behest of his Russian contacts and became a Captain.

 In December 2005, he was honorably discharged.

 He served in the United States Army's inactive reserve from 2005 until 2010.

 Peter Debbins was an instructor with IWP's Cyber Intelligence Initiative.